Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Additional Pros: Ideal for medium and large-sized garages, It has a handle and cord wrap, Burns clean and fume-free with K1 kerosene

 Why We Like It: This heater can be mounted to the wall or the floor.
-It comes with the mounting brackets and fasteners for fast and easy DIY installation.
+It comes with mounting brackets and fasteners for fast and easy DIY installation.
 At a burn rate of 1.389lbs/h, it gives you 30 hours of use on a 20-pound propane tank.
 We find that it uses gas faster than its MH18B cousin, but it’s open for direct line installation.
 Note that this heater requires a low-pressure hose and regulator.
 This makes a smart industrial heater.

 Mr. Heater VF30KBLUELP burns fuel efficiently without the need to do any ducting or installing conduit pipes.
-Unlike other heaters that rely on electricity to run the fan-system, this one uses natural convection to drive hot air out and cold air in it.
+Unlike other heaters that rely on electricity to run the fan system, this one uses natural convection to drive hot air out and cold air in it.

 It means you will still be warm and comfortable during power outages.
 It can output 30,000BTUs to heat spaces as large as 1000 sq. ft.
 It has an efficient thermostat that helps set your ideal temperature.
-The heater also comes with a low-oxygen sensor, and a battery-operated ignition system.
+The heater also comes with a low-oxygen sensor and a battery-operated ignition system.

 The built-in fan of this heater is super quiet.
 It distributes heat more evenly, and since it heats the air, your garage or workshop will remain warm even after you shut it off.
 If you want to compare with other options, take a look best large space heater.

 Additional Pros: Low oxygen sensor, The blower is virtually quiet, Easy temperature regulation on the thermostat

 Why We Like It: Fahrenheat FUH54 is built with safety in mind.
 It cuts out power if it overheats.
 It then turns back on when temperatures normalize.
 It should be installed on a 240V line with a 30-amp breaker since it is rated for 20 amps.
 As such, it will trip most home breakers rated at 20 amps.
 Overall, Fahrenheat FUH54 is a reliable electric heater, masterfully designed to output heat fast and quietly.
 It is straightforward to install and use in the coldest of months.
-For industrial application there is the Fahrenheat Ceilingmount Industrial Heater 7500W
+For industrial application, there is the Fahrenheat Ceilingmount Industrial Heater 7500W

 Fahrenheat FUH54 does a decent job to warm garages up to 400 sq. ft.
 It gives you peace of mind since you don’t need to worry about any carbon monoxide.
 It can be installed on the ceiling such that it can radiate heat in the direction you want.